thoth-station/investigator/README.md

 ![UserAPIKafkaProducer](https://raw.githubusercontent.com/thoth-station/investigator/master/investigator/investigator/images/UserAPIKafkaProducer.jpg)

-The image above explain what happens when a User of Thoth (Human or Bot) interacts with one of Thoth integrations.
+The image above explains what happen when a User of Thoth (Human or Bot) interacts with one of Thoth integrations.

 ## Dev Guide